lime-rt/lime/doc/usermanual.rst

 If this is left at the default value of 0, grid point sampling is performed according to the LIME<1.7 algorithm, as governed by parameter :ref:`par->sampling <par-sampling>`.
 If 1 is chosen, a new algorithm is employed which can quickly generate points with a distribution which accurately follows any feasible :ref:`gridDensity <grid-density>` function - including with sharp step-changes.
 This algorithm also incorporates a quasi-random choice of point candidates which avoids the requirement for the relatively time-consuming post-gridding smoothing phase.

+A user who selects par->samplingAlgorithm=1 and constructs their own :ref:`gridDensity <grid-density>` function obtains full control over the distribution of points.
+With this control however come some hazards.
+LIME still relies on 3rd-party software called qhull to triangulate the points after they are chosen, and qhull is a little flaky.
+It is prone to failing silently if it doesn't like the set of points one gives it.
+We have tried to trap these instances, to at least head off segmentation faults, but it is hard to guess all the ways in which somebody else's package may fail.
+If you have problems, try to smooth out any steps in your :ref:`gridDensity <grid-density>` function.
+If that doesn't fix things, you may have to go back to par->samplingAlgorithm=0.

 .. _par-sampling:

 .. code:: c